Frequently asked questions

 Go to our Event Office, near the big spectator tent.
 Here you can hand in what you have found, and check whether anyone has found what you have lost.

-How long does it take me from central Oslo to Holmenkollen?
+How long does it take to get to Holmenkollen from Oslo city center?

-The subway up from the center takes approx. 20 minutes, a little depending on which station you are traveling from.
-Allow plenty of time, there are many going the same way.
-From Holmenkollen subway station, it takes approximately 10 minutes on foot to reach the arena.
+The subway from the city center takes about 20 minutes, depending on which station you are traveling from.
+Allow plenty of time, as many people are going the same way.
+From Holmenkollen subway station, it is about a 10-minute walk to the arena.

-Two World Cup events are organized this winter.
-World Cup Nordic with approx. 1100 volunteers and World Cup Biathlon with approx. 800 volunteers.
+Two World Cup events are being organised this winter.
+World Cup Nordic with approximately 1100 volunteers and World Cup Biathlon with approximately 800 volunteers.

-Information about the attendance time and place will be provided by your section leader when the event approaches.
-This is individual from section to section, depending on which work area you have.
+Your section leader will provide information about the meeting time and place as the event approaches.
+This varies from section to section, depending on your work area.

 How much do I have to work?

-It is planned that all volunteers must work a minimum of three days.
+All volunteers are expected to work a minimum of 2 days.

-You can request days, but you must also be prepared that your section leader can assign shifts if necessary to get the solitaire going.
+You can request specific days, but please be aware that your section leader may need to assign shifts to make the schedule work.

 How do I get to Holmenkollen?

-The easiest way is to take the subway, line 1, from the center of Oslo to Holmenkollen.
-There are no parking options for the public in or around Holmenkollen.
+The easiest way to get here is to take the subway, line 1, from Oslo city center to Holmenkollen.
+There is no parking for the public in or around Holmenkollen.

 Does the ticket include travel by public transport?